oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

       * `sk_rg_onnx.zip` - This is the ONNX zip file.
       * `onnxRegressionModel` - This is the model name.

-## Task 2: Deploy the ONNX Model
+## Task 3: Deploy the ONNX Format Model
+To deploy and score an ONNX format regression model:

-1. Now, send a `POST` request to the `/omlmod/v1/deployment` endpoint to deploy the ONNX model.
+1. Send a `POST` request to the `/omlmod/v1/deployment` endpoint to deploy the ONNX model.
 The inputs for this request are the `modelId` and `URI`.

     > **Note:** Only the model owner can deploy the model.
 The model owner is the user who stores the model.
 A new endpoint is created for the deployed model.